A3Armory/www/README.md

   3. [CouchDB](http://couchdb.apache.org/) database (loaded for A3Wasteland data), and [ElasticSearch](http://www.elasticsearch.org/) (with propper indexes created)
   4. Make sure that your web server machine is able to reach the machine(s) where CouchDB, and ElasticSearch are running

-    This only needed when your website and database are in different machines.
+    This is only needed when your website and database are in different machines.
 A good way to set this up is to make a firewall rule allowing incomming connections from the IP address web-server machine. **Do not open the CouchDB, and ElasticSearch ports to the world.**